The Icon Journey

 When we first released VS Code, everything was happening so quickly, and the icon was the least of our concerns.
 Regardless of what you think about the new icon, the old one looks pretty bad on the desktop and in the Taskbar and Dock, it was really meant to be a favicon.

-Later on, when we decided that each product in the family would have its own color, it made sense that VSTS would keep its blue and we'd have to come up with something else.
+Later on, when we decided that each product in the family would have its own color, and since blue was already taken, we'd have to come up with something else.
 Plus, we stole it from them, so it seemed right to give it back :).

 At this point, we pretty much ran out of colors in the family palette, except for the now infamous orange.
 There was some concern about the similarity to Sublime Text color palette, but no one had issues when we tested it.
 And quite honestly, we were more surprised by the latest Sublime's use of a folded ribbon.